How to Even out the Imbalances in Your Body

 Other ways you can figure out which exercises to focus on are:

-One way to even out your imbalances is to spend more time and do more repetitions working with your tighter side or tighter areas of your body.
-Working more with your tighter areas will gradually even out the imbalance in muscle tension—imagine that bigger pile of sand getting smaller so that eventually they’re the same size.
+Work more with your tighter side: One way to even out the imbalances in your muscle tension is to start by spending more time and doing more repetitions with your tighter side or with the tighter areas of your body.
+Working more with your tighter areas will allow you to gradually even out the imbalance in muscle tension—so, imagine that bigger pile of sand gradually getting smaller so that eventually they’re the same size.

-Don’t get caught up in the exact number of repetitions you’re doing or the end goal of releasing your tension; this will make you rush through the exercises and you will not get the benefit of the exercises.
+Focus on quality, not quantity: Don’t get caught up in the exact number of repetitions you’re doing or the end goal of releasing your tension; this will make you rush through the exercises and you will not get the benefit of the exercises.
 These movements are about quality, not quantity.
-You will get more benefit from doing one repetition extremely slowly and consciously than doing several repetitions more quickly.
+You’ll get more benefit from doing one repetition extremely slowly and consciously than doing several repetitions more quickly.
 The nervous system learns more effectively the more slowly and consciously you move.
-So when thinking about practicing the exercises more with one side, remember that “more” includes more focus and more slowly.
+So, when thinking about practicing the exercises more with one side, remember that “more” includes more focus and more slowly.

-Another way to even out your imbalances is to learn from your more coordinated side.
+Learn from your “better” side: Another way to even out your imbalances is to learn from your more coordinated side.
 Do the exercise first with your “good” side, noticing how it feels and how you engage your muscles.
 Then do the exercise with your not-so-good side, and try to mimic that sensation and muscular control.
-You can learn endless things about your body by going back and forth like this.
+You can learn infinite things about your body by going back and forth like this.

 As you release tight areas of your body, your proprioception will gradually adjust.
 But this adjustment doesn’t happen immediately—so, when you stand up after your practice, sometimes you may feel unbalanced or that your posture is incorrect.
 Your proprioception is your internal sense of your posture, created by information sent from proprioceptors (sensory receptors) in your muscles and joints.
 The central nervous system integrates information from your proprioceptive, visual, and vestibular systems to give you a sense of where your body is in space.